Amrqhz/ToDo_Cli/README.md

-Hi.
-This is a todo app for you, if you are a terminal guy.
-</br>Be happy cause you don't need to go out of terminal and write down your todo list in any other apps.
+Welcome to **Terminal Todo App** — your simple, fast, and efficient todo list manager right in your terminal!
+No need to switch apps or open browsers.
+Manage your tasks directly from the command line and boost your productivity instantly.

+---

+## Features

+- Add, view, check/uncheck, and remove todos effortlessly
+- Clear all completed tasks with a single command
+- Minimal setup and easy to use
+- Works entirely within your terminal

+---

 **Now you can use it with:**

-# Show all todos
+### Show all todos
 ```code
 todo
 ```

-# Add a new todo
+### Add a new todo
 ```code
 todo add "Buy groceries"
 ```